 The Marsat Lab is currently seeking graduate students for Fall 2024.

 If you are interested in being admitted in the Biology Graduate Program and doing your thesis under my supervision, first review the application procedure and requirement on the Biology webpage (here for MS and here for PhD).

-Then, it is important that you contact me to discuss your interest in doing research in my lab so that I can support your application through the official review process.
+Then, if you want to complete your graduate research in the Marsat Lab, it is important that you contact me to discuss your interest so that I can support your application through the official review process.
 When contacting me, you must provide me with the material that you will later submit to the university during your official application (see the university's websites linked above) so I can review it and evaluate the strength of your application.
 This material should include:

 transcripts of your past degree(s) (unofficial ones is fine for now),